Azure/devops-governance/TERRAFORM.md

 How to deploy this example in your own Azure account(s).

+## Disclaimer - not for production

+This code is NOT meant to be used for production.
+While great efforts were taken for code quality and best practices, certain decisions were made for convenience.
+For example, this demo uses resource groups to separate environments.
+In practice, however, [Azure subscriptions are a better choice](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/govern/guides/standard/#governance-best-practices) per Microsoft's [Cloud Adoption Framework (CAF)](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework).

 ## Pre-requisites

 If you have a [Visual Studio subscription](https://visualstudio.microsoft.com/subscriptions/), use that for this demo so that the elevated service principals required have NO access to your actual Azure environments.